ShanRauf/Physics-Sandbox/README.md

 # Physics-Simulator
-A Physics sandbox displaying forces, collisions, rotation, momentum, electrostatics, etc. Users can interact with every objct in the simulator and observe physics concepts
+A Physics sandbox displaying forces, collisions, rotation, momentum, electrostatics, etc.
+Users can interact with every object in the simulator and observe physics concepts.